EricZinda/Perplexity/docs/pxHowTo/pxHowTo130OpenClassWords.md

 - `implemented_nouns()` just returns a list of all nouns the application supports
 - `sort_of(state, value, noun_type)` returns true if `value` is something of type `noun_type` (which would be a lemma like "file")

-How these work is very application specific.
-Here's the code for the generalized function:
+How these work is very application specific and we've implemented the in a very simplistic way below.
+Here's the code:

 ~~~
+def implemented_nouns():
+    yield "file"
+    yield "folder"

+def sort_of(state, value, noun_type):
+    if noun_type == "file" and isinstance(value, File):
+        return True
+    elif noun_type == "folder" and isinstance(value, Folder):
+        return True
+    else:
+        return False

 # Returns True if it is a lemma we have modelled in the system
 def understood_noun(state, noun_lemma):
     return noun_lemma in implemented_nouns()

 @Predication(vocabulary, names=["match_all_n"], matches_lemma_function=understood_noun)
 def match_all_n_instances(noun_type, context, state, x_binding):
     def bound_variable(value):